Richard Roose: Position at court

-The suspicion at court and the passion with which Fisher defended Katherine of Aragon angered both Henry and Boleyn, who, Chapuys reported, "feared no-one in England more than Fisher, because he had always defended [Katherine] without respect of persons".
+The suspicion at court and the passion with which Fisher defended Catherine of Aragon angered both Henry and Boleyn, who, Chapuys reported, "feared no-one in England more than Fisher, because he had always defended [Catherine] without respect of persons".
 Around this time, she advised Fisher not to attend parliament—where he was expected to condemn the King and his mistress—in case, Boleyn suggested, Fisher "caught some disease as he had before".
 The historian Maria Dowling classes this as a threat, albeit a veiled one.
 In the event, Fisher ignored her and her advice and attended parliament as intended.
 Attempts had been made to persuade Fisher by force of argument—the most recent had been the previous June in a disputation between Fisher and John Stokesley, Bishop of London but nothing had come of it.
 At least two historians believe that, as a result, Fisher's enemies became more proactive.
-Biographing Fisher in 2004, Richard Rex, argues that the failure of theological argument led more proactive solutions being considered and Dowling agrees that Fisher's opponents moved towards physical force tactics.
+Biographing Fisher in 2004, Richard Rex, argues that the failure of theological argument led to more proactive solutions being considered and Dowling agrees that Fisher's opponents moved towards physical force tactics.

 Poisoning

 Cases of deliberate, fatal poisoning were relatively rare in England, being known more by reputation than from experience.
-This was particularly when compared with traditionally high-profile felonies such as rape and burglary and it was considered an un-English crime.
+This was particularly so when compared with historically high-profile felonies such as rape and burglary, and it was considered an un-English crime.
 Although there was a genuine fear of poisoning among the upper classes—which led to elaborate food tasting rituals at formal feasts—food poisoning from poor hygiene or misuse of natural ingredients was far more common an occurrence than deliberate poisoning with intent.